Mladen Bartulović

-Mladen Bartulović (born 5 October 1986) is a Croatian professional football manager and former player who is the manager of Metalist 1925 Kharkiv.
+Mladen Bartulović (born 5 October 1986) is a Croatian professional football manager and former player who is the manager of Kharkiv.
 He spent most of his playing career in Ukrainian Premier League representing various clubs from Central Ukraine: Kryvbas Kryvyi Rih, Vorskla Poltava, Inhulets Petrove, and others.

 Club career

 Bartulović made his professional debut for Hajduk Split in 2004.
 In 2005 he appeared for the first time in continental competitions (UEFA Champions League).
 While the Hajduk's performance was poor at international stage, Bartulović was noticed by scouts.
 From 2006 he played in Ukraine.

 At first Bartulović was a regular on the Dnipro's first team in 2006–07 season, but following seasons he started to play for the club's reserves and later was loaned to Dnipro's unofficial farm club Kryvbas, for which he capped over 100 games at the Ukrainian Premier League.
 In 2015–16 he played for Vorskla Poltava.